anishka07/anishka07/README.md

-If ChatGPT were human, it would probably call up a lawyer, file a restraining order, and then start sending me passive-aggressive texts about how I’ve "really crossed a line this time."
+If ChatGPT were human, it’d quit, move to a remote island, and change its name.